 The University of Utah maintains a notification system, known as the "Campus Alert" system.
-The Campus Alert system utilizes the university homepage (www.utah.edu/), an Emergency Information and Alerts website (alert.utah.edu/), email alerts, text message alerts, and push notifications to the U Heads Up! mobile application to provide
+The Campus Alert system utilizes the university homepage (www.utah.edu/), an Emergency Information and Alerts website (alert.utah.edu/), email alerts, text message alerts, social media posts (Facebook and Twitter) and push notifications to the U Heads Up! mobile application to provide students, employees, and others with information about unforeseen events and emergencies on campus, such as snow closures, building closures, significant traffic interruptions, severe power outages, gas leaks, and threats such as bombs or gunmen.
+Students and employees automatically receive email alerts from the Campus Alert system and are unable to 'opt-out of email alerts.
+Students, families, and employees may also sign up to receive alerts via landline telephone, cellular telephone, both landline and cellular telephone, and text messaging.
+Students, families, employees and campus visitors may also download the U Heads Up! mobile application to a smartphone to receive push notifications from the Campus Alert system.